-The Charleston Conference on Alzheimer’s Disease (CCAD) has awarded over one million dollars in research funding to over twenty CCAD attendees.
-CCAD’s goal is to provide funding to help elevate early-career scientists and their ideas though the New Vision Investigator Award.
+New Vision Research (NVR) has awarded over one million dollars in research funding to fight Alzheimer’s Disease (AD).
+NVR’s goal is to provide funding to help elevate early-career scientists and their out-of-the-box ideas.

 New Vision Investigator Award

 The New Vision Investigator Award is a $100,000 award given to the top CCAD attendees who present innovative research.
 This award is given to fund the investigator’s research for two years.
-After these two years, investigators return to CCAD to present their preliminary findings.
+After these two years, investigators return to CCAD to present their research findings.
 This seed funding better positions early-career investigators to secure subsequent federal funding through the National Institutes of Health (NIH).
-Due to the rising cost of equipment, and to better simulate an R03 NIH grant, the New Vision Investigator Award was increased from $50,000 to $100,000 in 2019.
+Due to the rising cost of equipment, and to better simulate an R03 NIH grant, the New Vision Investigator Award was increased in 2019 from $50,000 to $100,000.

 George Bartzokis Travel Award

 Dr. George Bartzokis was a passionate scientist who used the span of his career to mentor and help over 50 individuals develop their own careers.
-Dr. Bartokis dedicated his time to CCAD each year until he passed on August 22, 2014, of pancreatic cancer.
-He was 58, and he is deeply missed and forever remembered by the CCAD and NVR community.
+Dr. Bartokis dedicated his time to CCAD each year until he passed on August 22, 2014 at the age of 58.
+He is deeply missed and will forever be remembered by the CCAD and NVR community.